sargant/react-redux-autoconnect/README.md

 export default autoConnect(Foo)
 ```

-## This is stupidly simple code
+## This is stupidly simple code and you should be ashamed

-I know
+I know, but I was fed up of writing the same utility function over and over.